What’s it for? An order for the debtor’s committal to prison.

 This order does not take effect immediately and the order itself can be suspended if the debtor replies to the order and agrees to be questioned.
 If the debtor takes the oath and answers the questions asked by the court then a relevant course of action will be taken.

 Need more information on serving a N79a suspended committal order?
-Contact us.
+Contact us via our website.

 Please note: The above is not meant to constitute legal advice.
 The law changes regularly and as such we recommend speaking to a legal professional for clarification.